← Back to Research

 AI Expansion

 The fear that AI would reduce GCC headcount has proven wrong in Hyderabad.
 The opposite has happened.
 AI product development, model training, data annotation, and AI infrastructure management all require large, skilled teams in low-cost locations.
 Hyderabad's combination of IIIT Hyderabad (India's top AI research institution), 90,000+ annual engineering graduates, and existing MNC relationships has made it the destination of choice for AI GCC expansion.
 Microsoft's Hyderabad AI centre, Google's DeepMind India collaboration, and Amazon's Alexa AI hub are all Hyderabad-based.
-This is not back-office work — it is frontier AI development.

 Major GCCs Operating in Hyderabad